-Those who started on their overland journey near Independence, Missouri followed the old Santa Fe Trail for about 40 miles until the Oregon Trail branched off to the northwest.
-They crossed small rivers, including the Big Blue, situated near a lovely camp called Alcove Spring in Kansas.
-As Edwin Bryant recorded in 1846, the water was “as cold and pure as if it had just been melted from ice.”
+Those who started their overland journey near Independence, Missouri, followed the old Santa Fe Trail for about 40 miles until the Oregon Trail branched off to the northwest.
+They crossed small rivers, including the Big Blue, near a lovely camp called Alcove Spring in Kansas.
+Edwin Bryant recorded in 1846 that the water was “as cold and pure as if it had just been melted from ice.”
 The area was beautifully covered with tall grass and wildflowers but swarmed with mosquitoes, which some travelers, with typical exaggeration, insisted were as large as turkeys.

 The emigrants followed the Little Blue River until they reached the Platte River in Nebraska.
 After 1848, they stopped for a short time at Fort Kearny, the first of several forts they encountered along the trail.
 Although the fort was merely a group of rugged adobe buildings, it was a place of great importance where emigrants purchased supplies, shod animals, and mailed letters.
-As the wagons rolled out along the Platte, the emigrants noted its unusual qualities.
+The emigrants noted its unusual qualities as the wagons rolled out along the Platte River.
 It was often over a mile wide, yet only a few feet in depth.
-The word “Platte,” which is derived from the word “flat,” perfectly described the terrain the overlanders encountered.
+The word “Platte,” derived from the word “flat,” perfectly described the terrain the overlanders encountered.

 After crossing the South Platte River, they began heading toward the North Platte, traveling down the steep slope now called Windlass Hill.
 To one emigrant, this slope seemed “a little past perpendicular.”
-It was so treacherous, in fact, that it claimed many wagons; travelers tried to slow their vehicles down any way that they could.
+It was so treacherous that it claimed many wagons; travelers tried to slow their vehicles down any way they could.
 Although they apparently used no windlasses, they often chained the wheels and locked or tied a small tree behind the wagon for resistance.
-Some even chose to travel an extra 16 to 17 miles to avoid the hill altogether.
+Some even traveled an extra 16 to 17 miles to avoid the hill altogether.

-A few miles further along the trail, emigrants began to see awesome rock formations.
-Almost every journal took note of these great landmarks, the first of which was Courthouse Rock, a large butte that reminded emigrants of courthouse buildings in numerous hometowns across the Midwest.
+Emigrants began to see awesome rock formations a few miles further along the trail.
+Almost every journal took note of these significant landmarks, the first of which was Courthouse Rock.
+This large butte reminded emigrants of courthouse buildings in numerous hometowns across the Midwest.
 A smaller rock beside this formation was named Jail Rock.
 Rock formations so enthused the emigrants that many traveled several miles off the trail to take a closer look and inscribe their names upon them.

 A bit farther along the trail, emigrants encountered Chimney Rock.
-“The only way I can describe it” wrote S.E.
+“The only way I can describe it,” wrote S.E.
 Hardy in 1850, “is it looks like a big sweet potato hill with a pile of rocks on top something like a chimney.”
 The tip of the rock could be seen as early as three days before arriving at it.
-By keeping an eye on Chimney Rock, a traveler could see that progress, though slow, was being made.
+By keeping an eye on Chimney Rock, a traveler could see that slow progress was being made.
 Chimney Rock was about 425 feet tall (50 feet higher than it stands today) and consisted of loose clay and volcanic

 Beyond, one could see the faint purple shadows of the Rocky Mountains on the horizon to the West; Fort Laramie was just around the bend.
-This fort, originally called Fort William, was built by the fur trader William Sublette in 1834 to trade with the Indians.
-The American Fur Company purchased it two years later, enlarged the structure with adobe and named it Fort John.
-The post was most often referred to as Fort Laramie, however, after a French-Canadian trapper named Jacques LaRames, and this was the name which stuck.
+Originally called Fort William, this fort was built by the fur trader William Sublette in 1834 to trade with the Indians.
+The American Fur Company purchased it two years later, enlarged the structure with adobe, and named it Fort John.
+The post was most often referred to as Fort Laramie, however, after a French-Canadian trapper named Jacques LaRames, and this was the name that stuck.
 Like several forts along the Oregon Trail, it was purchased by the army in 1849 and converted into a military outpost.
-The one thing that emigrants remembered most about the fort was the incredible prices that were charged for supplies.
+The one thing that emigrants remembered most about the fort was the incredible prices charged for supplies.
 Tobacco, which might cost 5 cents in St. Louis, cost a full dollar at Fort Laramie!

-Leaving the fort, emigrants set out across present day Wyoming, entering a land poisoned with alkali.
-Oxen had to be beaten away from the deadly water, and many lost their animals along this stretch.
+Leaving the fort, emigrants set out across present-day Wyoming, entering a land poisoned with alkali.
+Oxen had to be beaten away from the contaminated water, and many lost their animals along this stretch.
 The emigrants reached potable water at the Sweetwater River.

 Names were chiseled, scratched, or painted on the white feldspar and granite with wagon grease and gunpowder.
 Some entrepreneurs charged as much as 5 dollars to create “autographs” for the illiterate.
 How Independence Rock originally obtained its name is not known.
-It may have been due to the fact that it stands alone and independent from other formations, or because early trappers celebrated the 4th of July there.
-Overlanders tried to arrive at the rock by July 4th, to ensure that they would make it through the mountains before the winter snows.
+It may have been because it stands alone and independent from other formations or because early trappers celebrated the 4th of July there.
+Overlanders tried to arrive at the rock by July 4th to ensure they would make it through the mountains before the winter snows.

-Just six miles down the trail the emigrants saw Devil’s Gate, another rock formation that consisted of a huge, narrow cleft, 370 feet high, through which the Sweetwater River ran.
+Just six miles down the trail, the emigrants saw Devil’s Gate, another rock formation with a huge, narrow cleft, 370 feet high, through which the Sweetwater River ran.
 Since the wagons couldn’t get through the narrow defile, they traveled half a mile to the south.
 The gorge received its name through an old Arapaho legend, which told of a powerful evil spirit with huge tusks which once roamed the Sweetwater Valley.
 When warriors attacked the beast, it thrust up its tusks and ripped a huge gap through the earth, into which it disappeared.

 The next and perhaps most significant landmark for the travelers was South Pass, a flat, gently sloping saddle through the Rocky Mountains, nearly 30 miles wide.
 Many recognized that without this pass, the Oregon Trail could not exist.
 Although many traveled the pass without realizing it, it was an important point along the journey.
 Here overlanders reached the halfway mark and crossed the continental divide.

 After South Pass, some emigrants chose to leave the main trail and follow the Sublette Cutoff, which eliminated about 75 miles of travel but went through a waterless desert.
 Most followed the overland trail southwest past Fort Bridger instead.
-This fort, built by Jim Bridger and Louis Vasquez in the early 1840s, attempted to capitalize on overland travel after the demise of the fur trade.
-The main structure of adobe was crude and shabby in comparison with other forts.
+This fort, built by Jim Bridger and Louis Vasquez in the early 1840s, attempted to capitalize on overland travel after the fur trade’s demise.
+The main structure of adobe was crude and shabby compared with other forts.
 The Mormon Trail branched off near Fort Bridger toward the Great Salt Lake, and in 1855, the fort was purchased by the Mormons.
 The U.S. government took over the area and constructed a new fort in 1858.

-After the Sublette Cutoff and the main trail were reunited, emigrants encountered Soda Springs, an area where mineral deposits created a landscape filled with cones and craters, springs, and geysers.
-Most emigrants tried the carbonated water, and some experimented by adding flavorings, sugar, and citrus syrup being a particular favorite.
-One geyser-like water source was named Steamboat Spring, since it spewed water periodically, puffing like a great steamboat.
+After the Sublette Cutoff and the main trail were reunited, emigrants encountered Soda Springs, an area where mineral deposits created a landscape filled with cones, craters, springs, and geysers.
+Most emigrants tried the carbonated water, and some experimented by adding flavorings, sugar and citrus syrup being a particular favorite.
+One geyser-like water source was named Steamboat Spring since it spewed water periodically, puffing like a great steamboat.
 Some mountain men swore they became intoxicated when they drank at another area called Beer Spring.
 Most, however, thought the water just tasted a bit heavy on the sulfur.

 As travelers neared the Snake River, they passed Fort Hall, built by Nathaniel Wyeth in 1834 as a fur trading post.
-After following the treacherous and winding Snake River for some time, wagon trains passed through a narrow break in the rocks which they called the “Gate of Death”.
+After following the treacherous and winding Snake River for some time, wagon trains passed through a narrow break in the rocks called the “Gate of Death.”